Rouslan/NTracer/doc/ntracer.rst

     .. py:attribute:: channels

-        An read-only list-like object containing one or more instances of :py:class:`Channel`, describing the bit layout of a pixel.
+        A read-only list-like object containing one or more instances of :py:class:`Channel`, describing the bit layout of a pixel.

     .. py:attribute:: pitch